 If you want to display an HTML file or URL as a background image you MUST specify the size and location of the area in which you want it displayed.
 This is because the browser display area will cover and hide most other items that it overlaps so it's very important to specify the area in which you want it (see below under Advanced Hints).
-To do this, use the top (t), left (l), height (h) and width (w) parameters.
-For example, if you have some specially formatted instructions in an HTML file that you want to use for a scale response, you could you could enter "instructions.htm (t50,l50,w400,h150)" in the BackGround field for that item.
+To do this, use the top (t), left (I) 60, height (h), and width (w) 63 parameters.
+For example, if you have some specially formatted instructions in an HTML file that you want to use for a scale response, you could you could enter "instructions.htm (t50,I50,w400,h150)" in the BackGround field for that item.
 This defines an area for the html to appear that will not cover the buttons and labels of the scale response.

-You can specify the location of the background image in the same way as you do for a primary image using parameter ovalues.
-This can be useful if you want to present two images (one as the main, and one as the background), or to present an image at the same time as a guestion item (e.g., to get judgments of the image).

-To specify the location of the background image, use the top and left parameters.
-For background images, place the parameters in parentheses after the file name.
+You can specify the location of the background image in the same way as you do for a primary image using parameter 57 values.
+This can be useful if you want to present two images (one as the main, and one as the background), or to present an image at the same time as a question item (e.g., to get judgments of the image).
+To specify the location of the background image, use the top and left parameters on in parentheses after the file name.
 For example, myimage.bmp (t50,l200) will place the background image 50 pixels from the top and 200 pixel from the left.
-See parameters of for more details.

-If you want to present images with Html, Word or Word Perfect documents, you can simply insert them into the documents themselves.
+If you want to present images within html, Word or Word Perfect documents, you can simply insert them into the html, Word, or WordPerfect files themselves.